 Through analysis of our state and local data and input from staff and stakeholders we identified our focus areas to be addressed.
-Based on this process, the actions and services in the LCAP fell into the following areas of influence:
+Based on this process, the actions and services in the LCAP fell into the following areas of influence and remain unchanged from last year:

-- 1. Improving connections and achievement in the classroom, - 2.
+- 1. Improving connections and achievement in the classroom. - 2.
 Supporting students emotionally and academically both inside and outside of classroom and/or the school day when they struggle.